rigetti/quantumflow/docs/source/devnotes.rst

 The full tox testing suite should verifie against two consecutive versions of python, in order to ameliorate dependency hell.
+(But at present [Nov 2018] we're stuck on python 3.6 only until tensorflow supports 3.7)

 Test Coverage
 #############